hrnicek/shuriken-ui/docs/content/docs/6.components/breadcrumb.md

 ---
-title: 'Breadcrumb'
+title: Breadcrumb
-description: 'A compact top navigation element.'
-layout: 'default'
+description: A navigation that helps users find their place within a website or web application.
 ---

 # Breadcrumb

-`<BaseBreadcrumb />` · A compact top navigation element.
+`<BaseBreadcrumb />` · A navigation that helps users find their place within a website or web application.

 ::component-header{category="components/base" fileName="BaseBreadcrumb.vue" }
 ::